 Though it would need some adjustments and refinements to make this possible, in case I get an ample amount of feedback, I’d be very willing and happy to release Loop as a game to the public.
 If you want this to happen, please don’t hesitate to contact me.

-Loop was the practical installment of my master thesis on “the possibilities of connecting game-related elements to information design” at University of Applied Sciences, Würzburg, faculty of design.
+Loop was the practical installment of my master thesis on “the possibilities of connecting game-related elements to information design” at University of Applied Sciences, Würzburg, faculty of design, concluded in mid 2015.
 My master thesis, including Loop, was supervised by Professor Erich Schöls and Dr. Christian Bauer.

 My thanks go to Lucas Dittebrand who created all the sounds and ambient music for the game, to Christoph Kirchner for filming the documentation »real-world« footage, as well as to Sandra Beckstein for all her support.